 Minimizes Pressure Ulcers

-This indicates the percent of long-term patients that have pressure ulcers or bed sores.
+This datapoint indicates the percent of long-term patients who have pressure ulcers .
 We bake this statistic into our nursing grades.

 Minimizes Serious Falls

 In Community Parkview Health and Living, 3.93% of Patients had Serious Falls

 This statistic is an indication of the percentage of long-term stay patients who have experienced falls which caused serious injury.
 This is one of the statistics we use in determining our nursing scores.